Johnson Controls: Pioneering Smart and Healthy Buildings

 Johnson Controls’ commitment to healthy buildings goes beyond words.
 The company has reduced absolute scope 1 and 2 emissions by 43.8% since 2017, ahead of schedule to achieve a 2030 science-based target of a 55% reduction.
 Additionally, a 27.1% reduction in scope 3 emissions from product use has exceeded the 2030 target of a 16% reduction.

 Oliver explained, “We have to walk the talk.
 We need to demonstrate to our customers that within our own facilities, we set the standard.
-Our headquarters in Milwaukee and Shanghai, are prime examples of this commitment.”
+Our North American headquarters in Milwaukee and Asia-Pacific headquarters in Shanghai, are prime examples of this commitment.”

 The company actively contributes to developing stronger air quality standards and advocates for the well-being of building occupants and the environment.
 “We’ve commissioned a report from Forrester, which found that smart buildings empower leaders across the organization—from facilities and security to sustainability and human resources—to make better decisions.
 Yet only 10% of those interviewed said their building systems and equipment were fully integrated.
 This is an area where we are leading the charge,” Oliver added.